Fort-Dauphin (Madagascar): Religion

 Fort Dauphin was the headquarters of American Lutheran missionaries American Lutheran Church who worked in southern Madagascar starting in 1888 for almost 100 years.

 The Lutheran missionaries also traded land above the original Fort Dauphin harbour for what was then a sand dune.
-There is also a section of the town's cemetery where quite a few American Lutheran missionaries and several others are buried.
+There is also a section of the town's cemetery where American Lutheran missionaries and several others are buried.

 The Mahovoky Hotel and Annex and the American style homes in the forest at Libanona were part of this mission.